What is the difference between the following phrases and English Idioms?

 “There’s bound to be…” is very similar to the first expression.
 I can be used interchangeably with “There’s sure to be…”

-The last idiomatic phrase doesn’t imply as much certainty as the first two expressions.
+The last English Idioms phrase doesn’t imply as much certainty as the first two expressions.

 For example, “There’s likely to be food, but we should eat just in case.
 I don’t want to be hungry”.